Osprey: Diet

-Eurasian osprey feeding on a fish in Kartung, the Gambia.
-Characteristically its tongue often pokes out whilst swallowing food.
+Eurasian osprey feeding on a fish in Kartung, the Gambia: Characteristically, its tongue often pokes out whilst swallowing food.

 Adaptations

 The osprey has several adaptations that suit its piscivorous lifestyle.
-These include reversible outer toes, sharp spicules on the underside of the toes, closable nostrils to keep out water during dives, backward-facing scales on the talons which act as barbs to help hold its catch and dense plumage which is oily and prevents its feathers from getting waterlogged.
+These include reversible outer toes, sharp spicules on the underside of the toes, closable nostrils to keep out water during dives, backward-facing scales on the talons that act as barbs to help hold its catch, and dense, oily plumage to prevent its feathers from getting waterlogged.